ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	auto sum = add_uint8(255u, 1u);
 }
 ```
-We may think that `add_uint8` should return `int` and that `255u + 1u` should wrap back to 0 since 255 is the largest possible unsigned 8-bit number.
+We may think that `add_uint8` should return `uint8_t` and that `255u + 1u` should wrap back to 0 since 255 is the largest possible unsigned 8-bit number.
 This is not what happens, since addition is always done with at least `int`.
 So the program actually looks like this:
 ```cpp